Catch My Breath: Critical reception

 The song received positive reviews, with most critics commending the song's uplifting theme and lyrical content.
 Immediately after premiering on radio, Sam Lansky of Idolator remarked: "The song is classic Kelly Clarkson, although much less bruised than many of her heartbreak anthems: The production is clean and sparkly, with a propulsive back-beat and clear vocals."
 Neon Limelight wrote, "The upbeat song is really less about her career and more about where she is now in her life and her new [sic] ability to appreciate what really matters."
-Hardeep Phull of the New York Post gave the song three stars, saying: "this is the euphoric sound of her (Clarkson) looking to the future.
-The Texan sounds high on life, and it makes "Catch My Breath" one of the best songs she's recorded in years — warm, upbeat and boasting a chorus so big, you could land a plane on it."
 Jocelyn Vena of MTV News also added, "Kelly Clarkson is still pop's sassy "Miss Independent", but these days, she's a bit more willing to ask for help.
-Clarkson's uplifting new single "Catch My Breath" not only pays homage to her strong-willed musical persona, but also to the people who have helped her grow into the woman she is today."
+Clarkson's uplifting new single "Catch My Breath" not only pays homage to her strong-willed musical persona, but also to the people who have helped her grow into the woman she is today".

 Critics also applauded Clarkson's vocal performance harmoniously interweaving with the song's arrangement.
-Mark Hogan of Spin wrote: "American Idol’s most successful champion demonstrates just how she plans to keep up with the young guns on the triumphant midtempo song, which moderately incorporates the EDM builds recently in favor with everyone from Pink to Taylor Swift.
+Mark Hogan of Spin wrote: "American Idols most successful champion demonstrates just how she plans to keep up with the young guns on the triumphant midtempo song, which moderately incorporates the EDM builds recently in favor with everyone from Pink to Taylor Swift.
 Clarkson's always-powerful voice still sets her apart from the club-pop pack.
 If there's a whiff of lite-FM maturity, it feels earned."
-Amy Sciarretto of Popcrush gave the song three and a half stars out of five, she wrote: "It’s her voice and the undulating beat that make this song a toe-tapper from the opening note to the closing one.
-The organic tone of Clarkson’s voice is what prevents the song from sounding too "synthy" or studio-created, which is often an issue with pop songs.
+Amy Sciarretto of Popcrush gave the song three and a half stars out of five, she wrote: "It's her voice and the undulating beat that make this song a toe-tapper from the opening note to the closing one.
+The organic tone of Clarkson's voice is what prevents the song from sounding too "synthy" or studio-created, which is often an issue with pop songs.
 There is no trickery here; it's all Clarkson being a vocal diva."
 Jenna Hally Rubenstein of MTV Buzzworthy remarked, "As you might expect, "Catch My Breath" is a sunny, synth-laden pop jam that showcases Kelly's unreal set of pipes, and speaks to the difficulties that come with staying in the record industry."
-Bené Viera of VH1 remarked, "The song is celebratory in that it acknowledges she’s going to live her life the way that makes her happy.
+Bené Viera of VH1 remarked, "The song is celebratory in that it acknowledges she's going to live her life the way that makes her happy.
 Her voice flows from a leveled alto to a high near-scream for the chorus."
 On March 5, 2013, Billboard ranked the song #49 in its list of Top 100 American Idol Hits of All Time.